MAGICAL. ACTS. MATTER.

-apparatus formed a temporary collective at Sophiensæle and reclaiming the theater as a place of ’theoria,’ of a contemplative show that doesn’t just affirmatively depict reality but allows it to be represented in better ways.
-The theater as a place of experience and the moment, a place where the impossible can made possible, a room of wonders in which actions and matter defy representation, that is the springboard for this apparatus.
-Theater as a space for possibility is it’s engine and what fuels the relational work between Ariel Efraim Ashbel, Thorsten Eibeler, Florian Feigl, Colin Hacklander, Farahnaz Hatam, Ligia Lewis, Kareth Schaffer, Stefanie Wenner and Melanie Jame Wolf in “Magical.
+At Sophiensæle, apparatus assembles a temporary collective and claims theatre as a place of 'theoria', the contemplative show that does not simply affirmatively depict reality, but enables better representations of reality.
+Theatre as a place of experience and the moment when the impossible can become possible, a cabinet of curiosities in which actions and matter resist representation, is the starting point of this apparatus.
+Theatre as a space of possibility is its engine.
+He drives the mutual reference of Ariel Efraim Ashbel, Thorsten Eibeler, Florian Feigl, Colin Hacklander, Farahnaz Hatam, Ligia Lewis, Kareth Schaffer, Stefanie Wenner and Melanie Jame Wolf in "Magical.
 Acts.
-Matter.“
+Matter."

-Resisting the terror produced by immanence, they establish the theater as a venue in which even non-manmade things can manifest.
-They reference what the historiography of theater likes to omit: theater as ritual, as a cultic site of community, as a description of a different reality.
-Ink made from urine, spit and one gram of excrement, a four meter long roll of paper, paintbrushes, a suitcase on wheels filled with meat and bones for a dog, a red cloak à la Ku Klux Klan, images of mom and dad in a tin can, ten kilos of soil, mud, banknotes and coins, a jar of honey, fingernails, a phallus formed from rose blossoms, fire and mirrors.
-All these are things that Alejandro Jodorowsky uses in his practice of psychomagic and which M.A.M.’s team is collecting in their space.
-Connected through a belief in the magic of distance and that matter is the great master, they celebrate the black box as a container beyond measure, where the things and the psyche claim the evening.
-“Magical.
+Against the terror of immanence, they set the theatre as a setting where even what is not man-made can appear, referring to what is little noticed by theatre historiography: theatre as ritual, as a cultic place of community, as a description of another reality.
+To do this, they gather in the room: ink from urine, spit and a gram of excrement, a four-meter-long roll of paper, brushes, a rolling suitcase filled with meat and bones for dogs, a red cape in the style of the Ku Klux Klan, pictures of father and mother in a tin can, ten kilos of earth, mud, banknotes and coins, a glass of honey, fingernails, a phallus made of rose petals, fire and mirrors.
+These are all things that Alejandro Jodorowsky uses in his psychomagical practice.
+United in their belief in the magic of distance and matter as great teachers, they celebrate the black box as a container without measure, in which things and the psyche earn an evening.
+"Magical.
 Acts.
-Matter.“ abandons the real politics of the theater and celebrates the presence of the actors and agents that make theater real.
+Matter." leaves the realpolitik of theatre and celebrates the presence of the actors and agents who make theatre a reality.